School of Education

 Courses & Application Requirements

 Our comprehensive M.S.Ed. curriculum will prepare students for practice, by developing skills in counseling assessments, research, and advanced counseling practices.
-Through supervised practicums, you'll graduate with hands-on experiences that will prepare you for the real-world of counseling.
-And, our elective courses allow you to focus even more on topics like addictions counseling, play therapy, and trauma-informed counseling.
+Through supervised practicums, students will graduate with hands-on experiences that will prepare them for the real world of counseling.

 - Clinical Mental Health Counseling Courses